 General Information (PowerPoint)

-The Faculty of Economic and Business Sciences offers five degrees:
+The School of Economics and Business offers five degrees:

 - (ECO) Economics